Blog Post

 Before Handoff (Designer)

-Use design system tokens, document responsive behavior for 3+ breakpoints, specify all interactive states, annotate accessibility requirements, prepare exportable assets.
+Use design system tokens (Figma Variables), document responsive behavior for 3+ breakpoints, specify all interactive states, annotate accessibility requirements per WCAG 2.2 AA, prepare exportable assets, mark frames as "Ready for Dev."

 During Handoff (Designer + Developer)

-Walk through the design together, identify existing vs. new components, agree on scope and acceptance criteria, document decisions in the ticket.
+Walk through the design together, identify existing vs. new components, agree on scope and acceptance criteria, document decisions in the ticket, flag accessibility requirements.

-Compare implementation against Figma design, check typography, spacing, colors, and responsive behavior, run an accessibility audit, export issues with screenshots and CSS data to the project tracker.
+Compare implementation against Figma design, check typography, spacing, colors, and responsive behavior against design tokens, run a WCAG accessibility audit, export issues with screenshots, CSS selectors, and computed values to Jira, Linear, Asana, Trello, or Notion.

 Frequently Asked Questions